Goalie Devon Wills might soon be in a league of her own.

 Come next week, you might know her as one of the few female athletes to break sport’s gender barrier.

-Ranked second all-time in career saves at Dartmouth, Wills was claimed by the New York Lizards of the Major Lacrosse League in December 2013 and invited to the team’s 2014 training camp.
+Ranked second in career saves at Dartmouth, Wills was claimed by the New York Lizards of the Major Lacrosse League in December 2013 and invited to the team’s 2014 training camp.

 If all goes well, the Team USA goalie would become the first female professional lacrosse player in the all-male MLL.